Mr Green has some of the most competitive football betting odds anywhere in literally thousands of betting markets.

 Between 1994 and 2006, Ronaldo, playing for Brazil, scored 15 goals.
 This record would later fall to Miroslav Klose from Germany who collected 16 goals between 2002 and 2014.
 This Top Players of the World Cup record seems unlikely to fall anytime soon with Lionel Messi having six goals and Cristiano Ronaldo having seven goals.
 We should add that both of these players are near the top of their game, both appearing in four tournaments.

 Counter-intuitively perhaps, the correlation between the top goal scorer and the winning team is weak.
 This implies that it is not much of a factor with just three Golden Boot winners having also enjoyed team success the same year.
 The exceptions were Argentina’s Mario Kempe in 1978, Italy’s Paolo Rossi in 1982 and Brazil’s Ronaldo in 2002.
-Two players managed to finish as joint top goal scorer of the tournament and World Cup winners as well.
+Two players managed to finish as joint top goal scorers of the tournament and World Cup winners as well.
 These were David Villa, who recorded five goals for Spain in 2010 and Garrincha and Vava with four goals each for Brazil in 1962.

 An extraordinary accomplishment in itself, only three players have reached five World Cup tournaments.
 This may become four players if Cristiano Ronaldo, who’ll be 38 years old, reaches the 2022 Qatar World Cup.
 The three players who achieved this were Antonio Carbajal from Mexico (1950 -1966), Lothar Matthäus from Germany (1982-1998) and a second Mexican Rafael Marquez (2002-2018).
 Gianluigi Buffon was denied the achievement in the playoffs when Italy was shocked by Sweden.

 The honour for the youngest football player in the World Cup goes to Norman Whiteside from Northern Ireland.
 This young man was just 17 years and 41 days of age when he appeared in 1982.
 On the opposite end, the record for the oldest player to have appeared in a tournament is held by Essam El-Hadrary.
 This goalkeeper for the Egyptian team was 45 years and 161 days of age when he appeared in the 2018 World Cup.